infotexture/ot-docs-mdbook/ReadMe.md

-# DITA Open Toolkit Markdown Demonstration
+# DITA Open Toolkit Docs — mdBook Demo

 This repository includes a snapshot of the [DITA Open Toolkit][1] documentation in [Markdown][2] format.